 Online shopping experience for 3D printed body parts

 In the near future, 3D bioprinting organs, skin, bones, and cells will be a normalized occurrence.
-The days of donating organs for transplants are long behind as people can now purchase parts built specifically for their bodies at a fraction of the cost.
+This project imagines the days of donating organs for transplants are already long behind us.
+People can now purchase parts built specifically for their bodies at a fraction of the cost.
 However, this industry is dominated by a single company that keeps prices artificially high to reap the benefits.

-Daffodil is a direct-to-consumer 3D bioprinting company that modeled its aesthetic and business scheme after an old glasses company, Warby Parker.
-The goal is to provide quality parts at an affordable cost in order to help as many people as possible to live a good life.
+Daffodil is a direct-to-consumer 3D bioprinting company that modeled its aesthetic and business scheme after a glasses company, Warby Parker.
+The goal is to provide quality parts at an affordable cost in order to help as many people as possible live a good life.

-The assignment objective was to “create a series of design fiction centered around a set of icons” with the basic requirements of designing 5 icons and put them in context with 3 artifacts.
+The assignment objective was to “create a series of design fiction centered around a set of icons” with the basic requirements of designing 5 icons and putting them in context with 3 artifacts.

 March – April 2021

 - UX Designer

 What I worked on

 I researched current technologies and imagined ways they could shape our future.